OsamaElneshwy/Spark_GraphFrames/README.md

-# Spark GraphFrames hands on experience
+# PySpark GraphFrames hands on experience
 ## In this hands on i practice on:
 - use subgraph by filtering lagre graphframs to get sub ones
 - Use motif to finding out patterns